$50,000 winning Powerball ticket sold in Warrick County - NewsBreak

 $50,000 winning Powerball ticket sold in Warrick County

 Officials say a $50,000 winning ticket was purchased at Giant Indiana #818 located at 822 West Main Street in Boonville.
 The winning Powerball numbers for November 9 are 7-14-24-30-56 with the Powerball of 7.
-Players can check their tickets with the free Hoosier Lottery Mobile App by downloading here .Marshall County man wins $2 million
+Players can check their tickets with the free Hoosier Lottery Mobile App by downloading here .Expired plates lead to drug arrests in Terre Haute

 The Hoosier Lottery says ticket holders should make sure their ticket is in a secure place, consider meeting with a financial advisor and contact Hoosier Lottery customer service at 1-800-955-6886 for specific claim instructions.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.